dfilion/gannotate/README.md

 Optional.
 No default value.

 `gannotate` does not currently support prompting for a password.

+#### `-S timestamp`
+Timestamp to apply to the annotation.
+Optional.
+Defaults to the current date and time.

+Make sure to put the timestamp in quotes or it will not be read properly.

+See [https://github.com/araddon/dateparse](https://github.com/araddon/dateparse) for examples of the supported format.

 #### `-T tags`
 Comma separated list of key=value pairs used as InfluxDB tags.